sctg-development/tokeisrv/README.md

 - Cache remote repository stats for faster responses (`cached` crate)
 - CLI args and environment variables for server configuration
 - Verbose logs by default, quiet mode via `-q`/`--quiet`
 - Optional user whitelist to limit which repository owners can be cloned (`--user-whitelist`)
+- no git dependencies at runtime

 ---